A specialized microscopically-guided surgery used to treat skin cancer

 Most patients will not require any additional imaging tests prior to Mohs surgery, however, it is important to discuss your individual case with your provider.

 Do I need any other treatments after Mohs surgery?

-The majority of patients will not require any additional treatment such as radiation or chemotherapy after Mohs surgery, but please discuss your individual case with your provider.
-We do recommend establishing routine skin exams with your dermatologist as the risk of developing subsequent skin cancers increases if you have already had a skin cancer.
+Most patients will not require any additional treatment, such as radiation or chemotherapy, after their procedure, but please discuss your unique case with your provider.
+We do recommend establishing routine skin exams with your dermatologist as you may as the risk of developing additional skin cancers increases if you have already had skin cancer.